 The Beauty of Conservation – with thanks to SPAB

 Last week I read “The SPAB Approach to the Conservation and care of old buildings”.
 The report is a passionate argument for the protection of the UK Heritage buildings.
-What really struck me was the almost romantic way in which the author, Matthew Solcombe, talks about how ‘wear and tear adds beautiful patination that new work can only acquire through the slow process of ageing’.
+What really struck me was the almost romantic way in which the author, Matthew Slocombe, talks about how ‘wear and tear add beautiful patination that new work can only acquire through the slow process of ageing’.